Playing by ‘The Rule’

 When the abbot failed to get the two-thirds vote needed to relocate the monastery, he closed the school in 1972.

 A lot of factors went into the closing, from declining enrollment to cost, but McCabe has said, “I would argue that the school closed over race.”

 Some of the monks immediately set about planning to reopen the school to cater to the primarily black and Latino population.
 At that point, 14 monks packed their possessions in a van and left.
 Many of those who remained continue to work at St. Benedict’s today.

-What emerged in the four decades since these upheavals is something extraordinary, which is chronicled in a new documentary called The Rule, by Newark filmmakers Jerome and Marylou Bongiorno.
+What emerged in the four decades since these upheavals is something extraordinary, and it is chronicled in a new documentary called The Rule, by Newark filmmakers Jerome and Marylou Bongiorno.
 It has already been broadcast on PBS and screened at film festivals.
-It is calling attention to the unique monastic approach that has contributed to the
+It is calling attention to the unique monastic approach that has contributed to the school’s success.